chadevanssf/survey-basics/README.md

 ### SurveyInvitation Link Manager

 Does the creation of a Private SurveyInvitation.
 Example uses a SurveyInvitation linked to a Case and a Contact.
+Can be used from Process Builder, or Apex.
 See [SuveyLinkManager](https://github.com/chadevanssf/survey-basics/blob/master/force-app/main/default/classes/SurveyLinkManager.cls) for details.

 ## Deployment Options